 One of the more challenging segments will be constructing the Riverwalk north of the Historic Village.
 This segment faces numerous obstacles beyond obtaining easements that are likely to prove exceptionally challenging.
-The original concept of a paved trail paralleling the river is in all likelihood not feasible.
+The original concept of a continuous paved trail paralleling the river may not be feasible.

 First, the river culverts are not of sufficient size to accommodate a pathway and the necessary water flow.
 Second, crossing over the railroad requires extensive ramps.
 Third, getting under the railroad has significant permitting challenges.
 Lastly, the steep banks in areas are prone to erosion that could be exacerbated by trail construction.
-T